How Does Extreme Weight Loss Feel?

 But having now had that surgery, I am at the point where for the first time I think I can say my battle with weight loss is truly over.
 It has been a lifelong battle but I feel like I am there now.

-It has taken its toll, and will of course leave me with mental scars (and now also some physical scars from the surgery) but I feel like I am finally there.
+It has taken its toll, and will of course leave me with mental scars.
+But I feel like I am finally there.
+And I now also have physical scars from my surgery too.

 Extreme Weight Loss Motivation